Annual FilingGA

 North CarolinaAnnual ReportApril 15$200

 Georgia's $50 fee is the lowest among major southeastern states.
 Tennessee shares the same April 1 deadline but charges a minimum of $300.
 Florida gives you an extra month (May 1) but charges $138.75.
 If you're managing compliance across multiple states, Georgia's filing is the cheapest but also one of the earliest — don't let the low fee cause you to deprioritize it.
-For a full breakdown of Florida's timeline, see our Florida LLC Annual Report 2026 guide.
+Our state-by-state annual report deadline tracker lists every due date in one place, and for a full breakdown of Florida's timeline, see our Florida LLC Annual Report 2026 guide.

 Here's how the dissolution clock works in practice: